-CBD, or cannabidiol, is one of the many powerful chemical compounds found primarily in the flowers and leaves of hemp which is used to extract the compound from the plant.
-CBD is one of the many compounds that are known to help the mind and body in many wonderful ways.
+CBD, or cannabidiol, is one of the many powerful chemical compounds found primarily in the flowers and leaves of hemp, which is used to extract the plant's compound.
+CBD is one of the many compounds known to help the mind and body in many wonderful ways.

-If you’re worried about taking CBD for this reason then you have nothing to worry about.
-Hemp legally cannot contain more than 0.3% THC which is very minor while in a cannabis plant it usually contains anywhere from 17% to upwards of 30% THC.
+If you’re worried about taking CBD for this reason, then you have nothing to worry about.
+Hemp legally cannot contain more than 0.3% THC, which is minor, while in a cannabis plant, it usually contains anywhere from 17% to upwards of 30% THC.

-The point of Full Spectrum & Broad Spectrum extracts is that they should contain other cannabinoids, terpenes, & flavonoids which is difficult for many companies since purifying the extract forces them to use high temperatures to remove the unnecessary compounds which then burns off terpenes & flavonoids.
+Full Spectrum & Broad Spectrum extracts point out that they should contain other cannabinoids, terpenes, & flavonoids, which is difficult for many companies since purifying the extract forces them to use high temperatures to remove the unnecessary compounds, which then burns off terpenes & flavonoids.

-CBD is one of the 100+ cannabinoids, called “phytocannabinoids,” and also one of the most researched cannabinoids found in hemp.
+CBD is one of the 100+ cannabinoids, called “phytocannabinoids,” and one of the most researched cannabinoids found in hemp.
 CBD has become widely popular among people around the world to add to their health routine and diet.
-Studies have shown that CBD may help soothe and ease the body, support for everyday stresses, may help in achieving a sense of calm, recovery from exercise-induced inflammation, supports healthy sleep cycles, & may promote overall health and wellness, to name a few.
+Studies have shown that CBD may help soothe and ease the body, support everyday stresses, help achieve a sense of calm, recover from exercise-induced inflammation, support healthy sleep cycles, & may promote overall health and wellness, to name a few.

 When CBD and the other compounds, including terpenes, are combined, research has shown these compounds have a better and enhanced effect on the body when they work together, rather than alone.
 Full and Broad Spectrum extracts are supposed to be whole-plant extracts.
 Hence the name “Spectrum” essentially means containing other parts of the plant than just CBD.

 CBD isolate is a white crystalline powder that is 98-99.9% pure CBD.
-Other than the popularity of it being very pure, as in it’s the highest quality form of CBD which it isn’t necessarily, it’s commonly used due to its versatility and ease of use as an ingredient in formulations of food or cream products.
+Other than the popularity of it being very pure, as in it’s the highest quality form of CBD, which isn’t necessary, it’s commonly used due to its versatility and ease of use as an ingredient in formulations of food or cream products.

 You should understand that while isolate is versatile, products based on this type of extract are not as effective as an oil containing Full or Broad Spectrum cannabinoid profiles.
 The single-cannabinoid profile is less effective due to the lack of cannabinoid and terpene synergies known as the Whole Plant or Entourage Effect.